PietroSmusi04/minimum-spanning-tree/Prolog/readme.txt

 this predicate writes all the arcs member of G, respecting the format previously described.
 If Type unifies with graph, then G is a Graph.
 Else, if Type unifies with edges, G is a list of existing arcs.
-This predicate is true only if FileName ends with '.csv'.
+This predicate is true and writes only if FileName ends with '.csv'.

 Reading a graph to file